-Analysis from The Good Universities Guide 2018, produced by Good Education Group, shows these strong graduate outcomes are also echoed at a field of study level, with the university best in the country for Full-Time Employment across three fields — humanities, culture and social sciences, science and mathematics, and social work.
+Analysis from The Good Universities Guide 2018, produced by Good Education Media, shows these strong graduate outcomes are also echoed at a field of study level, with the university best in the country for Full-Time Employment across three fields — humanities, culture and social sciences, science and mathematics, and social work.
 Charles Darwin University was also best in the country for Starting Salary in teacher education.

 Charles Darwin University’s strategic priorities include offering courses that address shortages in key skill areas relevant to northern Australia’s Indigenous communities.
 To support this goal, CDU’s Away From Base program is designed to assist Aboriginal and Torres Strait Islander students offset the cost of travel, accommodation and meals by offering financial support to those enrolled in mixed-mode or external courses.